chfrank-cgn/chfrank-cgn.github.io/openstack.md

 "username": "user"
 ```

-Afterward, cluster creation is straightforward, as with all other cloud providers
+Afterward, cluster creation is straightforward, as with all other cloud providers.

 ### Security Groups